 The per capita income in North Palm Beach in 2010 was $47,836, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $191,344 for a family of four.
 However, North Palm Beach contains both very wealthy and poor people as well.

 North Palm Beach is a somewhat ethnically-diverse village.
 The people who call North Palm Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Palm Beach residents report their race to be White, followed by Black or African-American.
 North Palm Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.37% of the village’s residents.
-Important ancestries of people in North Palm Beach include English, Italian, Irish, and Polish.
+Important ancestries of people in North Palm Beach include English, German, Irish, Italian, and Polish.

 The most common language spoken in North Palm Beach is English.
 Other important languages spoken here include Spanish and French.